Access to medical records

 What is a health record?

 A health record is a collection of recorded information that is specific and unique to the individual patient.
-This record will provide information that ensures that patients are correctly identified, and that they recieve the appropriate care and treatment for their individual health needs.
+This record will provide information that ensures that patients are correctly identified, and that they receive the appropriate care and treatment for their individual health needs.

-Example of information stored within a health record are:
+Examples of information stored within a health record are:

 - hypersensitivity reactions to medicine

 - test results

 - information relating to inpatient and outpatient attendances

 - correspondence from health care professionals involved in the patients care

 This information can be recorded and stored in a number of formats: paper, scans, microfilm, and computer (electronic).
 These records are stored in the healthcare records library and at our offsite facility in Enfield.